rexfordkelly-on-makersquare/w2d1-review/warmups/01_warmup13.md

 ## Instructions

-1. In your starter project, open the files in the `w1d3` directory.
-2. Find a partner (preferably one that you have not yet worked with), and work through the following exercises as a pair.
+  Find a partner (preferably one that you have not yet worked with), and work through the following exercises as a pair.

 ## Exercises